 Don’t.
 Remember, it’s all about the song.
 And if the song wants something simple, you best be giving it something simple.
 It doesn’t care how good you are at programming synths.
 And it doesn’t care how much time and money you’ve spent getting there.
 It only cares that you make and choose the right sounds.
 Whether they be simple or complex.
 So let the music decide what is required of you, and accept the fact that occasionally, from time to time, you’ll make patches that the former less-skilled-you could have made.

 And that’s it.
 Fine.
 Kaput.
 Dunnzo.
-10 tips, up in yo’ face.
+10 tips.
 Helpful?
 I hope so.
 Got any tips of your own to share, or questions that need answering?
 Send me a message.
 Until then..